splunk/public-o11y-docs/private-preview/aopt/aopt-glossary.rst

 Why the confidence level matters
 ----------------------------------------------------------

 It's a good idea to match the confidence level to your workload's importance or criticality.
-In other words, if your workload is a test or you just need to preview the recommendations, a low confidence level is okay.
-But if your workload is a production or business critical workload, it's best to wait for a high confidence level before applying the recommendations.
+In other words, if your workload is a test or you just need to preview the recommendations, a confidence level of :guilabel:`Low` is okay.
+But if your workload is a production or business critical workload, it's best to wait for a confidence level of :guilabel:`High` before applying the recommendations.

 .. _aopt-glossary-efficiency: